PeterPlaty/rock-climbing/README.md

 - Push ball in bounds properly
 - Build-up the throw (can't spam)
 - Press C while bouncing gives extra boost

+Sum-up:
+- Better collisions
+- No spam
+- New jump mechanic (pogo jump)
+- Be kind
+- Checkpoint flags for accessibility

 TO DO:
 - Jump also with space